-Humans have our two eyes positioned in front of our skulls which enables us to have a very good binocular vision and the perception of depth.
+Humans have our two eyes positioned in front of our skulls, which enables us to have a very good binocular vision and the perception of depth.
 This allows us to drive, play sports, or walk without too much effort.

 In young children, due to high brain plasticity, the latter is usually what happens.
-In the short-term, this is a better option of the two as the kinds thus very rarely experience bothersome double vision, but in the long-term, it can lead to deep amblyopia with impaired visual acuity of the deviating eye as well as decreased ability to develop a healthy binocular vision and the perception of depth.
+Short-term, this is better option of the two, as the kids thus very rarely experience bothersome double vision, but long-term, it can lead to deep amblyopia with impaired visual acuity of the deviating eye as well as decreased ability to develop healthy binocular vision and the perception of depth.

-Restoring binocular function is just as important as restoring visual acuity
+Restoring Binocular Function is just as important as Restoring Visual Acuity

 The goal of strabismus and amblyopia treatment is then to restore the visual acuity of the deviating eye as well as to establish healthy binocular vision without the impaired perception of depth.